klustria/helidon-mp-ocivault-unittest/Practices.md

 * A basic knowledge on how to use java OCI SDK

 ## Practice 1.
 Create Unit Test using @HelidonTest and Fake Objects
-1. Set up the project by unzipping the distribution [helidon-mp-oci-unittest-practice.zip](helidon-mp-oci-unittest-practice.zip) to any directory of your choice.
+1. Set up the project by unzipping the distribution [helidon-mp-ocivault-unittest-practice.zip](helidon-mp-ocivault-unittest-practice.zip) to any directory of your choice.
       ```bash
-      unzip helidon-mp-oci-unittest-practice.zip
+      unzip helidon-mp-ocivault-unittest-practice.zip
       ```
 2. Open the project in IntelliJ.
    1. If no projects are active in the IDE, use `Open` button from the Welcome screen and choose the directory of the project.